Chance0018/calculator-test-plan/Test-Plan.md

 # **(8) Suspension Criteria** #
 >* * *
 >### **(8.1) Overview** ###
->Product must be able to meet 100% of legal requirments/safety complience, 40% of the physical durability testing, user experience testing must meet 30% pass/completion, computing requires 100% accuracy anything less will suspend product testing.
+>Product must be able to meet 100% of legal requirements/safety compliance, 40% of the physical durability testing, user experience testing must meet 30% pass/completion, computing requires 100% accuracy anything less will suspend product testing.
 Testing & test completion will reference the products expected/assumed specifications and/or behaviors provided in specified documentation provided.
 >
 >### **(8.2) Resumption Criteria** ###
->To resume testing product computing requires 100% computing accuracy, physical duability must meet 100% of legal requirments/safety complience, other tests regarding durability, hardware, or user experience must be corrected to exceed suspension criteria or specifications, expectations, or requirnments must be updated to include results in pass criteria.
+>To resume testing product computing requires 100% computing accuracy, physical durability must meet 100% of legal requirements/safety compliance, other tests regarding durability, hardware, or user experience must be corrected to exceed suspension criteria or specifications, expectations, or requirements must be updated to include results in pass criteria.
 >* * *
 # **(9) Test Deliverables** #
 >* * *